 ‘Platoon’ is often regarded as one of the most realistic and exceptional war films of all time, and for good reason.
 It follows Private First Class Chris Taylor (Charlie Sheen) as he enlists to fight in the Vietnam War.
 However, the perils of combat soon have him facing a rather potent moral dilemma.
 Directed by Oscar-winner Oliver Stone, the movie also features exceptional performances by Tom Berenger, Willem Dafoe, Keith David, Kevin Dillon, John C. McGinley, Forest Whitaker, and Johnny Depp.
-In this article, we explore whether the premise is based on real events.
+In this article, we explore whether the premise is inspired by a true story.

 Yes, ‘Platoon’ is based on a true story.
 In fact, the movie recounts the very real and life-altering incidents that the director faced when he volunteered to serve in 1967 as a 21-year-old infantryman.
 He recalled, “To me Vietnam was very much like the Iliad, a country beating on foreign shores for 10 years with endless internecine warfare.”
 Interestingly, he wrote the script to counter the perception of war that had been ingrained in society by John Wayne’s ‘The Green Berets.’